Quantifying Quantum Computational Advantage on a Processor of Ultracold Atoms: Abstract

 \section{Abstract}

-Nonequilibrium dynamics of many-body systems is challenging for classical computing, providing opportunities for demonstrating practical quantum computational advantage with analogue quantum simulators.
-It is proposed to be classically intractable to sample driven thermalized many-body states of Bose-Hubbard systems, and further extract multi-point correlations for characterizing quantum phases.
-Here, leveraging dedicated precise manipulations and number-resolved detection through a quantum gas microscope, we implement and sample a 32-site driven Hubbard chain in the thermalized phase.
-Multi-point correlations of up to 14th-order extracted from experimental samples offer clear distinctions between the thermalized and many-body-localized phases.
-In terms of estimated computational powers, the quantum simulator is comparable to the fastest supercomputer with currently known best algorithms.
-Our work paves the way towards practical quantum advantage in simulating Floquet dynamics of many-body systems.
+Nonequilibrium dynamics of quantum many-body systems is challenging for classical computing, providing opportunities for demonstrating practical quantum computational advantage with analogue quantum simulators.
+Owing to the intimate connection with a random matrix ensemble, it is proposed to be classically intractable to sample the driven thermalized many-body states of a Bose-Hubbard system, and further extract multi-point correlations from the output-strings for characterizing quantum systems.
+Here, leveraging dedicated precise manipulations and atom-number-resolved detection through a quantum gas microscope with bichromatic superlattices, we perform sampling of the driven Hubbard chains and two-leg ladders in the thermalized phase involving up to 64 sites with 20 atoms, yielding a Hilbert space dimension of $10^{19}$ and outpacing the most powerful supercomputer in terms of sampling rate by three orders of magnitude.
+The volume law scaling of the \Renyi entanglement entropy in the thermalized phase is observed, which hinders efficient classical simulation for large systems.
+We employ the Bayesian tests to verify that our prepared systems operate in the driven thermalized phase.
+Multi-point correlations of up to 14th-order extracted from the experimental samples offer clear distinctions between the thermalized and many-body-localized phases, where classical computations such as tensor network fails to give accurate and faithful predictions within a reasonable time cost.
+Our work demonstrates the sampling of a interacting chaotic system performed on a quantum processor of ultracold atoms and opens the door of utilizable quantum computational advantage in simulating Floquet dynamics of many-body systems.